Ohmnivore/Frenzy/README.txt

 ServerSettings.cfg - not a lot of options yet, but the essential ones are there

 Notes - Master server is ONLINE! at http://frenzyms.appspot.com/
-        The server can't change maps yet (annoying threading problems) NAT punch-through isn't yet implemented (most external connections won't work) Try port forwarding (6385) or pwnat (Windows exe included) (Linux users should install it themselves)
-                                            (pwnut source+makefile is included)
-        On my LAN the ping is as low as 1ms.
+        ...but I still need to implement permanent storing with the Google datastore The server can't change maps yet (annoying threading problems) On my LAN the ping is as low as 1ms.
 Average is around 5ms.
 Pretty sweet.
         Moving platforms do not move yet

-NAT - If you happen to be behind a NAT, there are a couple of options here.
-You can try
+NAT - If you happen to be behind a NAT, and want to host a server, then forward port 6385.
-      port forwarding (6385) or you can run pwnat yourself until I integrate it myself.
-      Even then it might still not work.
-From what I've gathered NAT traversal is some nasty business.
+      This is basicaly the same thing you would do for any other online game like TF2 and such.

 Maps contains all the maps created with the map editor.
 To edit one it must be in that folder.
 Backgrounds contains all the backgrounds.
 You can add your own, but it must be tileable